dnutiu/NucuLabsDev/content/about.md

 🧑‍💻

-I’m Denis, a programmer living in Romania.
+I’m Denis, a Software Engineer living in Romania.
 I’m passionate about cloud computing and software development ✨.

 During my day-to-day work I am part of a small ["pizza team"](https://martinfowler.com/bliki/TwoPizzaTeam.html) and I develop and design back-end Web APIs, font-end applications in Vue.JS and CLI tools in Python or Go.
 I also make architecture proposals for new or existing software components.